8.3 Redress payment debt recovery arrangements

 A payment by the Scheme may be a debt to the Commonwealth if an amount was paid to an account held by a financial institution, and the Scheme determines the amount is not going to the person it was intended for.

-The Scheme may provide the financial institution with a written notice explaining the situation, including the amount owed, or the amount standing to the credit of the account when the notice is received (whichever is less).
+The Scheme may provide the financial institution with a written notice explaining the situation, and require them to pay back the amount owed, or the amount remaining in the account when the notice is received (whichever is less).

 Financial institutions failing to comply with the Scheme's notice are liable for a civil penalty of 300 penalty units.
 The financial institution does not need to pay this if they can prove they are incapable of complying with the notice (see section 13.4 of the Criminal Code Act 1995 for more information).